RappyTV/labymod4-api-wiki/docs/pages/addon/features/config.md

 ## Further Customize the Settings

 In addition to using predefined widgets for your settings, you also have a few other options to customize them. <br>
-The following points are not very precisely explained, but you can see everything from the following subsections and most of the subsections before in
+The following points are not very precisely explained, but you can see everything from the following subsections and most of the subsections before in [this section](#example-of-the-previous-sections).
-<a href="#example-of-the-previous-sections">this section</a>.

 ### Create Sections

 You can create sections in your settings; you just have to add the annotation `@SettingSection` above the first field that you want to have in said section.
-Now all you have to do is set the identifier as the annotation's parameter and add it to your internationalization file.
+Now all you have to do is set the identifier as the annotation's `value` parameter and add it to your internationalization file.
+You can also center the section title by passing the `center` annotation parameter as `true`.

 ### Create Sub Settings